-Call our friendly UK team on
+Can We Help?
+Call our friendly UK team on 01892 513782

-Click here to see
+Waveolution!
+Click here

 There are 323 approved EU additives.
-We dont use any of them.

-They are often allergens.
-They can reduce the effectiveness of your supplements.
-And the more there are, the more complex reactions may be.
+And the more additives there are, the more complex reactions may be.

 The more additives, the greater the reactions that may take place in the body.
 In the study "The influence of additives on the presentation of a drug in hard gelatin capsule", it was found that large changes in response occured by the addition of a third factor (3).